demarillacizere/demarillacizere.github.io/README.md

 uv sync
 ```

-This creates/restores the Python environment using the dependencies recorded in the repository.
+This creates the Python environment using the dependencies recorded in the repository.

 ### 3. Restore the R environment